Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Some people prefer to use canned air, as they believe it is safer than compressed air.
 Both are as effective and safe as the other, as long as you correctly use them.

-Our top visitor and contributor, Doug has been using an air compressor to clean his PC for at leas 20 years and never encountered any trouble, even allowing the fan to spin while cleaning.
-His recommendation are to use the following:
+Our top visitor and contributor, Doug has been using an air compressor to clean his PC for at least 20 years and never encountered any trouble, even allowing the fan to spin while cleaning.
+His recommendation is to use the following: